 So if you want to boost your business’s visibility in your local service area, this is the guide for you.
 Let’s get started.

 What is local SEO and how does it work for small businesses?

-Local in an SEO sense means within your own city or town that your business is based.
-For niche businesses, local may mean getting found in your regional area.
+Local in an SEO sense means within your city or town that your business is based.
+For niche small businesses, local may mean getting found in your regional area.

-At the least, information about your business should come to the top of the search engine results when searching for your business by name.
 However, this may not be the case if there are many businesses of the same name in your local area.
-Also, having your business show up when people type in relevant terms within your area can be considered a part of local SEO.
+Also, having your local business show up when people type in relevant terms within your area can be considered a part of local SEO.

 Additionally, local SEO is a well-documented, tried and tested marketing strategy.
 Below are the steps that I’ve implemented for hundreds of local small businesses which have improved their local SEO.

 What are the benefits of local SEO for small businesses?

 The benefits of local SEO for small businesses are plentiful.
 Not only is organic traffic a free source of potential customers, it typically converts better than other forms of traffic.

 Many businesses need local SEO to ensure they can be found by potential customers in their areas of service.
 Unlike social media, local SEO is all about promoting your website and to a lesser extent, your Google My Business listing.

 In particular, local SEO can be a huge boost for businesses that want to be found on mobile devices.
 Did you know that 88% of people who search for a local business on their smartphone end up visiting a related business within a week?
 That’s why it is important that your website and landing pages are mobile-friendly so you can gain maximum benefits from local mobile searches.